Capacity of a Class of Linear Binary Field Multi-source Relay Networks: Achievability

-Notice that Corollary \ref{CO:capacity_multi} shows that the sum-rate of $\mathbb{E}(\rank(\mathbf{H}_{m_0}))$ is achievable, that is the \emph{multi-input multi-output (MIMO) capacity of the bottleneck-hop}.
-This result also shows that, in the case of multi-source multi-hop networks, the \emph{max-flow min-cut theorem} holds for a certain class of channel distributions and network topologies.
+Notice that Corollary \ref{CO:capacity_multi} shows that the sum rate of $\mathbb{E}(\rank(\mathbf{H}_{m_0}[1]))$ is achievable, which is the \emph{multi-input multi-output (MIMO) capacity of the bottleneck-hop}.
+This result also shows that the \emph{max-flow min-cut theorem} holds for a certain class of channel distributions and network topologies.

+For $2$--$2$--$2$ networks, we characterize the sum capacity for more general classes of channel distributions by applying deterministic channel pairing.